Wetrix: Reception

-Other gameplay criticisms

 Reviewers found it excessively tricky to position the falling pieces, an issue mostly attributed to the limited camera mobility.
-There are only three choices for viewing the map.
-Critics though two were distant to the point of harming visibility, and another was too close to see the entire map.
-Nintendo Power felt the issue was worsened by lack of sensitivity in the controls.
+There are only three choices for viewing the map; critics thought two were distant to the point of harming visibility, and another was too close to see the entire map.
 The problem was also blamed on misleading shadows and other visuals that distracted the player from them.
 Water trickles were also hard to spot from the few choices of angles, not helped by the draining water's lack of graphical detail, argued Fish and Game Informer critics Jon and Reiner.
 Official Nintendo Magazine criticized the Game Boy Color version's color palette for making it hard to notice the location of lakes.

-Reviewers also brought up the general product's limited depth and replay-ability.
-For them, the experience was repetitive due to a lack of variation in gameplay and level aesthetics, wearing thin after a few hours.
-Huhtala noted the maximum difficulty to be at the tenth level.
-PC Zone journalist Paul Presley found Wetrix "colourful and flashy on the surface", but "staggeringly ordinary" underneath.
-His main criticism was that the typical appealing elements of puzzle games, such as simplicity, quirkiness, and addictiveness, felt forced instead of naturally executed.

 The two-player mode divided critics.
 Its supporters highlighted its competitive nature, a result of each player having to focus on keeping their own board intact while attacking the opponent.
 Others were underwhelmed.
 Schneider and Ricciardi found it weaker than two-player modes in other puzzle titles, such as Puzzle Bobble (1994) and those of the Tetris series.
 A common complaint was the decreased size of each player's map as a result of the split-screen, causing the pieces to be even harder to view.
 Official Nintendo Magazine reviewer Shaun White disliked the mode's slow pace and expressed annoyance towards attacks temporarily obscuring the playing fields.
 Fielder and Gantayat also criticized the lack of four-player modes, such as tournaments and two-on-twos.